Children's Crusade (1963)

-The Children's Crusade, or Children's March, was a march by over 5,000 school students in Birmingham, Alabama on May 2–10, 1963.
-Initiated and organized by Rev. James Bevel, the purpose of the march was to walk downtown to talk to the mayor about segregation in their city.
+The Children's Crusade, or Children's March, was a march by over 1,000 school students in Birmingham, Alabama, on May 2–10, 1963.
+Initiated and organized by Rev. James Bevel, the purpose of the march was to walk downtown to talk to the mayor about legalized segregation in their city.
 Many children left their schools and were arrested, set free, and then arrested again the next day.
 The marches were stopped by the head of police, Bull Connor, who brought fire hoses to ward off the children and set police dogs after the children.
 This event compelled President John F. Kennedy to publicly support federal civil rights legislation and eventually led to the passage of the Civil Rights Act of 1964.

 Malcolm X and Dr. Martin Luther King Jr. were both opposed to the event because they thought it would expose the children to violence.

 Background

-Although the Civil Rights Movement had been active under Dr. Martin Luther King's leadership, little progress was being made following the dramatic gains of 1960 and 1961.
+Although the Civil Rights Movement had been active under Dr. Martin Luther King's leadership, little progress was being made following the dramatic gains of the student movement in 1960 and 1961.
 After some major legal victories, the movement was beginning to stagnate.
-President Kennedy supported civil rights but held back from introducing his own bill and King was running out of options.
-He looked to Birmingham where African Americans lived segregated and in fear as second class citizens.
+President Kennedy supported civil rights but held back from introducing his own bill, and King was running out of options.
+He looked to Birmingham, where African Americans lived segregated and in fear as second-class citizens.
 In January 1963, Dr. King arrived to organize nonviolent protests such as marches and sit-ins.
-The goal; get a reaction from the racist officials that would not only spotlight the injustice of the south but gain national attention and support.
+The goal was to get a reaction from the racist officials that would not only spotlight the injustice of the south but gain national attention and support.

 However, authorities adapted to his nonviolent approach.
 Drastic measures were then taken by SCLC's James Bevel before Dr. King abandoned Birmingham.
-Children would march instead.
-During the march the real south showed its ugly side, giving Dr. King and the Civil Rights Movement the jolt and leverage it needed to accomplish its ultimate goal.
+Bevel, realizing that adults feared becoming involved because an arrest may cause loss of their jobs, decided that children would become involved instead and march to City Hall.
+During their marches the city officials reacted with violence, giving the Civil Rights Movement the jolt and leverage needed to accomplish its ultimate goals.

 Event

 On May 2, 1963, thousands of children gathered at Sixteenth Street Baptist Church in place of their parents, who, under Alabama law and social oppression, faced harsh penalties such as loss of their jobs and jail time if they protested the racist and unjust segregation laws of Alabama.

 In response to the mass arrests of the children, Commissioner of Public Safety, Bull Connor, finally ordered police to use police dogs, high-pressure fire hoses, batons, and arrest these children if "deemed" necessary.
 Despite this harsh treatment, children still participated in the marches.
-On May 5, protestors marched to the city jail where many young people were being held and continued practicing their tactics of non-violent demonstrations.
+On May 5, protestors marched to the city jail where many young people were being held and continued practicing their tactics of nonviolent demonstrations.
 Jail cells were filled to capacity with children, and there were not enough police to manage the children.